maxellmilay/hakbang/data/coachmarks/plan.md

-## 1. Welcome to Hakbang!
+## 1. Welcome to Lakbai!

-### Welcome to Hakbang!
+### Welcome to Lakbai!
 This quick tour will help you navigate the app and start annotating sidewalks to improve accessibility.

 _// This will open a modal at the center of the page._